 The University of Michigan Children's Centers support the teaching, research and service missions of the university by providing exemplary care for children of faculty, staff and students.
 U-M and community families are invited to learn more about our waitlist and apply using our online form.

 The U-M Children's Centers are a part of University Human Resources.
-Jennie McAlpine, Senior Director, has oversight of the three U-M Ann Arbor Children's Centers.
+Christine Snyder, Director of Child and Family Care, has oversight of the three U-M Ann Arbor Children's Centers.